 BREEDPLAN is a modern genetic evaluation system for beef cattle breeders.
-It is based in Australia, with clients worldwide.
+It is based in Australia, and is provided to both Australian and international clients of the Agricultural Business Research Institute (ABRI) and so represents the most widely used genetic evaluation service for beef cattle internationally.
 BREEDPLAN offers bull breeders the potential to accelerate genetic progress in their herds, and to provide objective information on stock they sell to commercial breeders.

 BREEDPLAN uses the world’s most advanced genetic evaluation system (based on Best Linear Unbiased Prediction (BLUP) technology) to produce Estimated Breeding Values (EBVs) of recorded cattle for a range of important production traits (eg. weight, carcase, fertility).

 Included in the calculation of EBVs are the animal’s own performance, the performance of known relatives, the heritability of each trait and the relationship between the different traits i.e. a world class genetic evaluation model, combining all traits in one analysis.

 Most breeds of beef cattle in Australia use BREEDPLAN.
 For most, the BREEDPLAN genetic evaluation system has been integrated with the respective breed association’s pedigree system.
 Substantial genetic improvement for traits of commercial importance have been demonstrated.

 The BREEDPLAN technology is kept at the leading edge by continuous research.
 The BREEDPLAN software has been developed by the Animal Genetics & Breeding Unit (AGBU), which is a joint venture of the University of New England (UNE) and NSW Department of Primary Industries (NSW DPI), with support from Meat & Livestock Australia (MLA).
 The BREEDPLAN technology is marketed by the Agricultural Business Research Institute (ABRI).